core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 notation (see {{Section 8 of -cbor}} and {{-edn}}) of that CBOR sequence can be used.

-Note, that this specifically does not surround the text string sequence with a CBOR array or a similar CBOR data item.
-This path format was chosen to coincide with the path representation in CRIs ({{-cri}}).
+Note that this specifically does not surround the text string sequence with a CBOR array or a similar CBOR data item.
+This path format was chosen to coincide with the path representation in CRIs
+{{-cri}}.
 Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by mapping the initial byte of any present CBOR text string (see {{-cbor, Section 3}}) into the Option Delta and Option Length of the CoAP option, provided these CBOR text strings are all of a length between 0 and 12 octets (see {{-coap, Section 3.1}}).
 Likewise, it can be transferred into a URI